Experimental Space Plasma

 Launched July 16 and August 9, 2000

 Cluster is a European Space Agency mission designed to study magnetospheric dynamics by separating spatial and temporal varations through the use of four identifical spacecraft, designed to be in a tretrahedron configuraton during key locations in the orbit.
-UNH participated in two instruments: We built the time-of-flight section for the Composition Distribution Function analizer (CODIF) part of the Cluster Ion Spectometer (CIS) instrument package, and we participated in and are the lead for the Electron Drift Instrument (EDI)
+UNH participated in two instruments: We built the time-of-flight section for the Composition Distribution Function analizer (CODIF) part of the Cluster Ion Spectometer (CIS) instrument package, and we participated in and are the lead for the Electron Drift Instrument (EDI).

-Mechanisms of energetic mass ejection - eXplorer
+Mechanisms of Energetic Mass Ejection - eXplorer

 The Mechanisms of Energetic Mass Ejection - eXplorer (MEME-X) is a mission concept to map the processes that control the outflow of mass through the upper atomosphere to space.
 The mission concept is one of five selected for competitive Phase-A studies.
 If selected, UNH will contribute instruments that measure ion and electron fluxes, as well as the neutral thermospheric density.
 UNH will also contribute a student experiment to the mission.